Pontiac Grand Prix: Eighth generation (2004–2008)

-2004

-The Grand Prix was updated for 2004 on a revised version of the GM W platform and was unveiled at the 2002 Chicago Auto Show on February 7, 2002 as the Grand Prix G-Force Concept.
+The Grand Prix was updated for 2004 using a revised version of the GM W platform and was unveiled at the 2002 Chicago Auto Show on February 7, 2002, as the Grand Prix G-Force Concept.
 The series production version was unveiled at the Los Angeles International Auto Show on January 3, 2003.
 The Grand Prix came in four different option groups; GT1, GT2, GTP, and GTP Comp-G ("Competition Group").

-The GT1 and fancier GT2 have the Series III 3800 V6 engine, rated at 200 hp (150 kW) and 230 lb·ft (310 Nm) of torque, while both GTPs have the supercharged (Eaton Gen 5 Supercharger) 3800 Series III V6 engine with 260 hp (195 kW) and 280 lb·ft (380 Nm) of torque.
+The GT1 and GT2 use the Series III 3800 V6 engine, rated at 200 hp (150 kW) and 230 lb·ft (310 Nm) of torque, while both GTPs have the supercharged (Eaton Gen 5 Supercharger) 3800 Series III V6 engine with 260 hp (195 kW) and 280 lb·ft (380 Nm) of torque.

-A Competition Group (Comp-G) package was available for the GTP that included red painted brake calipers (same brakes as the 'standard' GTP), sport tuned suspension, heads-up display (also in GT2 model), 4-speed automatic transmission with paddle-style TAPShift, StabiliTrak dynamic control system, 3.29 axle ratio, performance tires and Magnasteer II.
+A Competition Group (Comp-G) package was available for the GTP that included red painted brake calipers (same brakes as the 'standard' GTP), sport tuned suspension, head-up display (also in GT2 model), 4-speed automatic transmission with paddle-style TAPShift, StabiliTrak dynamic control system, 3.29 axle ratio, performance tires and Magnasteer II.
 Also, a 10-spoke lightweight wheel was standard with the Comp-G package but could be 'upgraded' to the GTP optional wheel.

-The newly redesigned model mostly received positive reviews from critics regarding its distinctive styling, performance, and reliability.
-Commencing with this generation, the 2-door coupe version of the Grand Prix was no longer an available body style.
-The timing of the disappearance of the Grand Prix coupe coincided with GM's reintroduction of the 2-door Pontiac GTO.
+The newly redesigned model received mostly positive reviews from critics regarding its styling, performance, and reliability.
+Commencing with this generation, the 2-door coupe version of the Grand Prix was no longer available.
+This coincided with GM's reintroduction of the 2-door Pontiac GTO.
 The Grand Prix was offered with an optional head-up display.

-A 2004 Pontiac Grand Prix GT2 "Special Edition" was also offered in very limited supply, this model included special chrome spoke wheels, heated leather seats, the Monsoon sound system, and the heads-up display.
+A 2004 Pontiac Grand Prix GT2 "Special Edition" was also offered in very limited supply, this model included special chrome spoke wheels, heated leather seats, the Monsoon sound system, and the head-up display.
 This Special Edition has the Pontiac SE name badging on the side of the car just behind the front wheels.